People's Liberation Party (Kenya)

-The National Rainbow Coalition–Kenya (NARC–Kenya) is a political party in Kenya.
+The People's Liberation Party (PLP), previously known as the National Rainbow Coalition–Kenya (NARC–Kenya) until February 2025, is a political party in Kenya.

+History

 The party was formed after the defeat of the government-sponsored draft constitution.
 It was formed by National Rainbow Coalition members loyal to the government.
 The party, though months old, captured 3 parliamentary seats (Nakuru Town, Saku and North Horr) and 2 Civic seats in the by-elections of 24 July 2006 that was seen as a litmus test for the upcoming general elections for which the new party was planned to play a major role in securing reelection for president Mwai Kibaki.

-By-election
+Electoral performance

+By-elections

 During the by-elections of 24 June 2006, the party won three out of the five parliamentary posts up for grabs.
 Its candidates William Kariuki, Hussein Sasura and Ukur Yattani Kanacho won the Constituencies of Nakuru Town, Saku and North Horr.

+In 2025, Chama Cha Kazis (Swahili for Party of/for Work) Member of County Assembly Duncan Mbui resigned his Evurore ward seat in hopes of winning the Mbeere North Constituency parliamentary by-election which he lost.
+A by-election was scheduled for and held on 26 February 2026 for Evurore ward, with Martha Karua endorsing PLP's Joseph Nyaga Njeru who lost to United Democratic Alliance's Duncan Muratia.

 Before the 2007 elections

 Incumbent president Mwai Kibaki was expected to receive the party's nomination for another 5-year term.
 The party, however, never took off.
 Important figures around Kibaki were hesitant to join.

 Thus a few months before the 2007 election, a new coalition by the name of Party of National Unity (PNU) was formed of which NARC-Kenya became a part.
 The party decided, however, to field a number of candidates under its own flag, thus contributing to the overall poor results for PNU in the parliamentary elections where parties affiliated to PNU competed against each other.